mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 On PSoC™ 6, an upgrade image can be encrypted and then programmed to the corresponding Secondary slot of MCUBootApp.
 It is then decrypted and transferred to the primary slot using the preferred upgrade method.
 For more details on the encrypted image implementation, refer to the [PSOC6.md](../platforms/PSOC6.md) file.

-On CYW20829, an encrypted image is supported in both slots.
+On CYW20829/CYW89829, an encrypted image is supported in both slots.
 The firmware here is located in external memory, so, the chip's SMIF block encrypted eXecution In Place (XIP) feature is used.
 Encrypted firmware is placed directly in the primary slot and is decrypted on the fly.
 The encrypted upgrade image is first validated by MCUBootApp in the secondary slot and then transferred to the primary slot as it is.
-For more details on the encrypted image implementation, refer to the [CYW20289.md](../platforms/CYW20829.md) file.
+For more details on the encrypted image implementation, refer to the [CYW20829.md](../platforms/CYW20829.md) file.

 ### Rollback protection

 MCUboot supports the security counter implementation to provide downgrade prevention.
 This mechanism allows the user to explicitly restrict the possibility to execute/upgrade images whose security counters are less than the current firmware counter.
 So, it can be guaranteed, that obsolete firmware with possible vulnerabilities can not be executed on the device.

-**Currently, only the CYW20829 platform supports the hardware rollback counter protection.**
+**Currently, only the CYW20829/CYW89829 platforms supports the hardware rollback counter protection.**
-For more details on the implementation, refer to the [CYW20289.md](../platforms/CYW20829.md) file.
+For more details on the implementation, refer to the [CYW20829.md](../platforms/CYW20829.md) file.

 ### Complete build flags and parameters description